 Center Spotlight: January 2011

 What does imagination and creativity look like in interpreting public history?
-Heritage Philadelphia Program (HPP), one of the seven funding Initiatives of The Pew Center for Arts & Heritage, considers this topic one of its chief concerns, supporting organizations in the Philadelphia region that take risks, challenge audience expectations, and push beyond nostalgia in their work in the field.
+The Pew Center for Arts & Heritage considers this topic one of its chief concerns, supporting organizations in the Philadelphia region that take risks, challenge audience expectations, and push beyond nostalgia in their work in the field.
 Recently, five organizations participated in "No Idea Is Too Ridiculous," a project designed by HPP to help constituents separate the real from imagined constraints in realizing a museum project, and to encourage them to take new strides in creative programming and practice.
-"No Idea" began in June with a two-day workshop led by Kathy McLean, principal of Independent Exhibitions, a museum consulting firm specializing in exhibition development, design, programming, and strategic planning.
+"No Idea" began in June with a two-day workshop led by Kathleen McLean, principal of Independent Exhibitions, a museum consulting firm specializing in exhibition development, design, programming, and strategic planning.
 Over the course of the workshop, each team developed a project idea around the theme "under the radar," and received a small grant of $1,000 for hard costs, as well as eight weeks to plan and implement projects.
-HPP is pleased to present the results of these five undertakings below, as well as thoughts from the participants at the end of the project's run in November.
+The Center is pleased to present the results of these five undertakings below, as well as thoughts from the participants at the end of the project's run in November.

 The Science and Art of Colonial Brewing

 The Franklin Institute's program took science into its own neighborhood at the Kite and Key, located a few blocks from the museum's building.
 The program offered a look at both the history and science of beer-making, including a demonstration by employees of Philadelphia's Yards Brewing Company.
 Also on hand was Ben Franklin's own tankard, returned to its "natural setting" for that afternoon only.
 View a slideshow of images from the program above.